Petekqt/Restaurant-Dinner-Menu/README.md

-# Restaurent App Using Swing API
+# Restaurant App Using Swing API

 A basic order app that calculates sum of order prices.